“Did you get the eggs today?” My husband asked. I was a little nervous to tell him yes, even though our egg basket looked bare.

 With older hens, they may lay fewer eggs, but I have found our older hens lay some pretty large eggs.
 If you have an older hen who just isn’t laying anymore it may be time to bring in a new flock in the next season.

-Quick Things to Look for if Your Hen is Done Laying Eggs
+Signs to Look for if your Chicken is Done Laying Eggs or Close:

 - Comb- pale or light colored probably has stopped laying eggs.